pankaj4tec/Resource-Capacity/README.md

 Hi pankaj !

-How r u.What are you doing.
+How r u.What are you doing 1.